ivan-vasilev/advanced-deep-learning-with-python/chapter08-seq2seq-attn/README.md

-Source code for chapter _Understanding Recurrent Networks_.
-The examples include basic RNN for counting 1s in a binary sequence, LSTM and GRU cell implementations, and sentiment analysis.
+Source code for chapter _Sequence-to-Sequence Models and Attention_.
+The examples include neural machine translation with RNN attention model, PyTorch transformer implemented from scratch, and text generation using the HuggingFace transformers library.